cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-3_the-art-of-the-question.md

   text: "Convo 2: The Architecture of the Interview - Deconstructing the 'How'"
   link: /courses/the-art-of-the-ask/convo-2_the-architecture-of-the-interview
 next:
-  text: "Convo 4: Synthesizing Insights - Making Sense of the Stories"
+  text: "Convo 4: In the Arena - Conducting Interviews with Finesse"
-  link: /courses/the-art-of-the-ask/convo-4_synthesizing-insights
+  link: /courses/the-art-of-the-ask/convo-4_conducting-interviews-with-finesse
 ---
 # Convo 3: The Art of the Question - Crafting Probes That Uncover Truth